Researchers

 Claudine Auger (Assistant Professor, Université de Montréal)

-Claudine_1Dr.
-Auger is an emerging researcher at the Centre for Interdisciplinary Rehabilitation Research of Greater Montreal (CRIR) site Lucie-Bruneau Rehabilitation Center (QC).
-She is assistant professor in the Occupational Therapy Program of the School of Rehabilitation at Université de Montréal since 2013.
+Dr. Auger is an emerging researcher at the Centre for Interdisciplinary Rehabilitation Research of Greater Montreal (CRIR) site Lucie-Bruneau Rehabilitation Center (QC).
+She is an assistant professor in the Occupational Therapy Program of the School of Rehabilitation at Université de Montréal since 2013.
 Dr. Auger is an Occupational Therapist (McGill; 1988) who obtained her MSc and PhD in biomedical sciences (rehabilitation; 2005 and 2009) at Université de Montréal and completed a postdoctoral training in Epidemiology and Biostatistics at McGill University (2010-2012) and Rehabilitation Sciences at University of British Columbia (2010-2012).
 Her research is focused on the measurement of rehabilitation outcomes in older adults (instrument validation and rehabilitation outcome indicators) and on the use of information technologies to systematically follow-up the impact of mobility assistive technologies and for persons with chronic conditions.

 Louise Demers (School of Rehabilitation, Université de Montréal)

 Dr. Demers is a Professor in the School of Rehabilitation at the Université de Montréal.
 After a few years in occupational therapy, Dr. Demers obtained her PhD in biomedical sciences (rehabilitation) at the Université de Montréal (1999).
 She then completed her postdoctoral training in epidemiology at McGill University (1999-2001).
-Subsequently she has been a scientist at the Research Centre of the Institut universitaire de gériatrie de Montréal, Quebec, and Director of a laboratory on outcomes measures in geriatric rehabilitation and assistive technology.
+Subsequently she has been a scientist at the Research Centre of the Institut universitaire de gériatrie de Montréal, Quebec, and Director of a laboratory on outcome measures in geriatric rehabilitation and assistive technology.
 She is also a senior researcher funded by the Fonds de la recherche en santé du Québec (FRSQ) (2008-2012).
 Dr. Demers has authored many research articles related to assistive technology, outcomes measures, geriatric rehabilitation, and social participation.

 Alan Mackworth (Department of Computer Science, University of British Columbia)